alexyin2/Linear-Regression_Python_Not_Using_sklearn/README.md

 * But I'll use packages like Numpy, matplotlib, and sometimes Pandas to help me skip trivial obstacles.
 * I'll introduce how these packages help in learning regression model:
 1. **Numpy**:
-   - Besides, Numpy packages can help solve linear algebra questions really fast.
+   - Numpy packages can help solve linear algebra questions really fast.
+   - In np.array, calculations are element wise, and this is very useful in doing mathematics.
    - Following are some useful codes for calculating linear algebra by using Numpy:
 ```
 np.linalg.inv()
 np.diag()